mauriciocramos/HAR-ADL/README.md

 R packages used beyond the R defaults `{base}`, `{utils}`, `{stat}`:

-`{dplyr}` (Windows binary r-release: [dplyr\_0.5.0](https://cran.r-project.org/bin/windows/contrib/3.3/dplyr_0.5.0.zip))

-`{tidyr}` (Windows binary r-relase: [tidyr\_0.6.0](https://cran.r-project.org/bin/windows/contrib/3.3/tidyr_0.6.0.zip))
+`{dplyr}` (Windows binary r-release: [dplyr\_0.5.0](https://cran.r-project.org/bin/windows/contrib/3.3/dplyr_0.5.0.zip)) `{tidyr}` (Windows binary r-relase: [tidyr\_0.6.0](https://cran.r-project.org/bin/windows/contrib/3.3/tidyr_0.6.0.zip))

 The [`run_analysis.R`](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R) script
 --------------------------------------------------------------------------------------------------------

-To run the [`run_analysis.R`](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R) script, save it in some working directory, open `R` or `RStudio`, go to that directory and run it with the following command:
+Requirements to run the script:

+1. Installation of the packages {dplyr} and {tidyr}.
+2. Download both `run_analysis.R` and `HAR-utils.R` in some local working directory

+To run the script:

+1. Open `R` or `RStudio`
+2. Go to the directory where the scripts were download, for instance, `setwd("your-directory-here")`
-`source("run_analysis.R")`
+3. Run the command: `source("run_analysis.R")`

 With the hardware and software configuration described earlier, it takes around 55 seconds to complete at the first time, which also includes the downloading and uncompressing tasks.
+That also depends on the internet connection to the <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> at running time.

 `system.time(source("run_analysis.R"))`

      user  system elapsed
-    18.22    8.89   54.79
+    17.86    7.71   54.25

-At the next times, you run it, there won't be any download and uncompressing task, then it takes around 14 seconds.
+On the next times you run it, there won't be any download and uncompressing tasks and it would take around 14 seconds.

 `system.time(source("run_analysis.R"))`

      user  system elapsed
-    12.93    0.12   13.53
+    12.85    0.36   13.36

 The [`run_analysis.R`](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R) script was developed to fullfill the following formal requirements of the project: